-The following table lists the control persons of the Fund as of April 2, 2023.
-A control person is one who owns beneficially or through controlled companies more than 25% of the voting securities of the Fund or acknowledges the existence of control.1 Shareholders with a controlling interest could affect the outcome of voting or the direction of management of the Fund.
+A control person is one who owns beneficially or through controlled companies more than 25% of the voting securities of the Fund or acknowledges the existence of control.
+Shareholders with a controlling interest could affect the outcome of voting or the direction of management of the Fund.
+There were no control persons for the Fund as of April 1, 2025.
+The Fund has no information regarding the beneficial owners of Fund shares owned through accounts with financial intermediaries.